junguler/_image-manipulation/G'mic(stylize)/README.md

 ## what is needed to get started?
-G'mic is a massive collection of image processing filters combined to a one easy to use gui and cli program that can be installed on gimp, krita etc ... or used on the terminal, it's so big even tho i already made a markdown file specific for showing it with many examples i barely scracthed the surface of what it does and i'm going to showcase one of it's filters here
+G'mic is a massive collection of image processing filters combined to a one easy to use gui and cli program that can be installed on gimp, krita etc ... or used on the terminal, it's so big even tho i already made a markdown file specific for showing it with many examples i barely scratched the surface of what it does and i'm going to showcase one of it's filters here

-for the basics of how to use the G'mic look [here](https://github.com/junguler/_image-manipulation/tree/main/G'mic) , now that you are somewhat familier with this program lets do our thing
+for the basics of how to use the G'mic look [here](https://github.com/junguler/_image-manipulation/tree/main/G'mic) , now that you are somewhat familiar with this program lets do our thing

-stylize is a cool filter for applying style transfer to our images, see [here](https://discuss.pixls.us/t/style-transfer-soon-in-gmic/10009) for a deep dive of the filter documented by G'mic, stylize is the most easy to use and un-complicated implementation of style transfer i have seen that runs localy on your computer without the need for internet or installing extra programs like python, lua or others
+stylize is a cool filter for applying style transfer to our images, see [here](https://discuss.pixls.us/t/style-transfer-soon-in-gmic/10009) for a deep dive of the filter documented by G'mic, stylize is the most easy to use and un-complicated implementation of style transfer i have seen that runs locally on your computer without the need for internet or installing extra programs like python, lua or others

 note: images that are linked in this markdown file are compressed to make loading the page faster, for the uncompressed versions go to the examples folder